Manual contract tracking is outdated, risky, and impossible to scale.

 What is contract monitoring?

-Contract monitoring is the process of tracking the performance and status of your contracts to ensure that the obligations within them are being fulfilled as intended
+Contract monitoring is the process of tracking contracts to ensure parties are meeting the agreed terms and conditions.

 Why is it important to monitor contract performance?